-- Cover crops don't have to sit all winter.
-Due to the aggressive regrowth of these mixes, they can reasonably be grazed and still provide weed control and soil building properties. - Rye Plus and Triticale Plus are great options for a late planting. - Don't be afraid to harvest in the fall and winter!
+Cover crops don't have to sit all winter.
+Due to the aggressive regrowth of these mixes, they can reasonably be grazed and still provide weed control and soil building properties.

+Rye Plus and Triticale Plus are great options for a late planting.

+Don't be afraid to harvest in the fall and winter!
 Some of the lesser cold tolerant species, like spring oats and radishes/turnips, need to be used or they may be lost.

-Corn Supreme - Intended to be planted ahead of a corn crop or other heavy nitrogen crop.
+Corn Supreme- Intended to be planted ahead of a corn crop or other heavy nitrogen crop.
 A great mix for increasing soil organic matter, weed suppression, and leaving behind nitrogen for future crops.
 A mix of cereal rye, Cosaque black oat, Austrian winter pea, and crimson clover.
+Pea and clover seeds come coated and preinoculated.
+Best to drill 100 to 120lbs/A at 0.25" to 0.5" depth.

-Soy Supreme - A grass heavy mix of cereal rye, triticale, Cosaque oats, and radish.
+Soy Supreme-A grass heavy mix of cereal rye, triticale, Cosaque oats, and radish.
 Designed to suppress weeds aggressively all season and build the soil.
 Ideal for cover crop ahead of a slow starting cash crop, like soybeans.
 Can also be grazed during the growing season.
+Drill 100 to 120lbs/A at 0.5" depth.